 Resistance often stems from fear of the unknown.
 To combat this:

-“Instead of typing a long email about a car’s features, record a 1-minute video pointing them out.
+Example Script for Training: “Instead of typing a long email about a car’s features, record a 1-minute video pointing them out.
 It’s faster and more personal!”

 Step 2: Integrate Video into Daily Workflows